 A Count-min sketch is a data structure that is similar to a Bloom filter, with the main difference being that a Count-min sketch estimates the frequency of each element that has been added to it, whereas a Bloom filter only records whether or not a given item has likely been added or not.

 Currently no PipelineDB functionality internally uses Count-min sketch, although users are free to construct their own Count-min sketch data structures and manipulate them with the PipelineDB-specific Functions that expose them.

 Filtered-Space Saving (FSS) is a data structure and algorithm combination useful for accurately estimating the top k most frequent values appearing in a stream while using a constant, minimal memory footprint.
 The obvious approach to computing top-k is to simply keep a table of values and their associated frequencies, which is not practical for streams.

 Instead, FSS works by hashing incoming values into buckets, where each bucket has a collection of values already added.
 If the incoming element already exists at a given bucket, its frequency is incremented.
 If the element doesn’t exist, it will be added as long as a few certain configurable conditions are met.

 Currently no PipelineDB functionality implicitly uses FSS.
-The FSS type and its associated functions can be accessed via the various PipelineDB-specific Functions and Bloom Filter Aggregates that expose them.
+The FSS type and its associated functions can be accessed via the various PipelineDB-specific Functions and Continuous Aggregates that expose them.

 HyperLogLog is a data structure and algorithm combination that, similarly to Bloom filters, is designed to estimate the cardinality of sets with a very high degree of accuracy.
 In terms of functionality, HyperLogLog only supports adding elements and estimating the cardinality of the set of all elements that have been added.
 They do not support membership checks of specific elements like Bloom filters do.
 However, they are drastically more space efficient than Bloom filters.